ShivanandKhobanna/LoanDefaultPredictor/README.md

 # LoanDefaultPredictor
-This repo consists implementation of a  supervised learning model to predict the probability of default.
+Implementation of a  supervised learning model to predict the probability of default.

 # Case Study - Machine Learning